vbwyrde/PhoneSync/Documentation/TECHNICAL_ARCHITECTURE.md

 ## Overview

-The PhoneSync + VideoProcessor system follows a multi-phase approach to organize files and analyze videos with AI.
+The PhoneSync + VideoProcessor system follows a multi-phase approach to organize files and analyze videos with AI, featuring an optimized post-processing cleanup workflow for handling misclassified videos.
 This document provides a detailed technical breakdown of each phase and component interaction.

+## System Components

+### Main Processing Pipeline
+- **File Organization**: Automated sorting into date-based folders
+- **AI Video Analysis**: Comprehensive analysis of ALL videos (kung fu and non-kung fu)
+- **Time-Based Routing**: Intelligent routing to Wudan folders based on class schedules
+- **Notes Generation**: Searchable notes files with AI analysis results

+### Post-Processing Cleanup Pipeline (NEW!)
+- **"NOT KUNG FU" Detection**: Identifies misclassified videos in Wudan folders
+- **User Validation**: Preview and review system before cleanup execution
+- **Automated Cleanup**: Moves misclassified videos to appropriate folders
+- **Notes Management**: Updates notes files when videos are moved

 ## System Architecture